ckeditor/ckeditor4/tests/plugins/autolink/manual/typing.md

 ## Expected

 * Typed text has been turned into a link with correct type i.e. `URL` for URL link and `E-mail` for email.
-* Whole typed link should be removed on `Undo` button click.
+* Typed link should be removed on `Undo` button click in three steps:
+	* undo commit key
+	* undo link
+	* undo link text

 ## Unexpected

 * Typed text has not been turned into a link or have invalid type.
-* Typed link is not removed on `Undo` button click or requires more than single click.
+* Typed link is not removed on `Undo` button click or it's removed in invalid order.